 Tom’s commitment to skating dates back over 34 years, where he was involved with over 42 skating facilities.
 Tom designs all of the Super Wheels flyers, special events, games and food!
 He also owns a concert production company called Reflections Productions, and spends a lot of his free time working with the Special Olympics & the American Cancer Society.

-Michelle Wellman – Office Manager
+Michelle Wellman – Corporate Manager

 Michelle is the proud mother of Sabrina, and while working here at “the wheels”.
 She graduated with a nursing degree and is pursuing a masters in business administration.
 She lives, sleeps and dreams about skating (and her family).

-Bobby Doyle – Manager
+Bobby Doyle – General Manager

 Our outdoors man.
 He loves to ride the ATVs, boats (who doesn’t) and spend time with his two boys.
 He is a driving force to “Get it done”.

-Mario Alvarez – Manager
+Mario Alvarez – Shift Manager

 Another original “old school crew” member, Mario enjoys working with people.
 He is a senior Audio Visual Engineer who loves being in the entertainment field.
 The pride of his life is his wife and children (as well as their dog RPI).

-Martha Santana – Manager Apprentice
+Martha Santana – Shift Manager

 She lives and breathes skating.
 Growing up being the “mom” to our customers & staff, she dedicates her self to the entire organization.
 Now, in training, to be part of our management staff.